Table of Contents

 - Recommendation Systems: Suggests products, videos, or content based on user preferences with minimal risks.

-Since these applications present negligible risks, they do not require regulatory oversight.
+Since these applications pose negligible risks, they don’t require regulatory oversight.

 How the AI Act Affects Businesses and AI Developers

-The EU AI Act is set to have a major impact on companies operating in or targeting the European market.
-To begin with, the Act enforces strict penalties for non-compliance—fines can reach up to €35 million or 7% of a company’s global revenue.
-This sends a clear message that ethical and responsible AI practices are a must, affecting businesses of all sizes, from large multinational corporations to emerging startups.
+The EU AI Act will have a big impact on companies that operate in or target the European market.
+One key aspect is that the Act imposes strict penalties for non-compliance, with fines reaching up to €35 million or 7% of a company’s global revenue.
+This makes it clear that ethical and responsible AI practices are essential, and it affects businesses of all sizes—from large corporations to small startups.

 1. Global Applicability

-Any company that develops or deploys AI systems in Europe must follow the rules set by the Act, regardless of where it is based.
-This means that whether you’re a well-established tech giant or a new startup, you’ll need to ensure your AI practices align with these high standards.
+Any company that develops or uses AI systems in Europe must follow the rules set by the Act, no matter where the company is based.
+Whether you’re a big tech company or a new startup, you need to make sure your AI practices meet these high standards.

-The Act requires businesses to weave ethical considerations into every phase of AI development.
-This isn’t just about creating innovative solutions—it’s also about making sure those solutions are safe, transparent, and fair.
-For high-risk applications, companies will need to invest in comprehensive audits, regular risk assessments, and robust human oversight.
+The Act requires companies to include ethical considerations in every part of AI development.
+It’s not just about creating innovative solutions—it’s about ensuring those solutions are safe, transparent, and fair.
+For high-risk applications, businesses will need to invest in regular audits, risk assessments, and human oversight.

 3. Documentation and Audits

-To comply with the EU AI Act, firms must maintain detailed records of their AI systems, including design specifications, data usage, and risk management measures.
-This aligns with the principles of verifiable AI, allowing for traceability throughout the system’s lifecycle.
-Supervisory authorities will conduct regular audits to ensure adherence to these standards.
+To comply with the EU AI Act, companies must keep detailed records of their AI systems, including design, data use, and risk management.
+This helps ensure that the system can be tracked throughout its lifecycle.
+Supervisory authorities will conduct regular audits to make sure companies are following the standards.

 4. Opportunities for Trustworthy AI Solutions

-While the new rules impose some challenges, they also create opportunities.
-Businesses that excel at developing ethical, transparent, and trustworthy AI solutions can set themselves apart in the marketplace.
-By positioning themselves as leaders in responsible innovation, these companies can build stronger relationships with customers and regulators alike.
+While the new rules come with challenges, they also create opportunities.
+Companies that focus on developing ethical, transparent, and trustworthy AI can stand out in the market.
+By showing they lead in responsible innovation, these businesses can build stronger relationships with both customers and regulators.

 How the AI Act Regulates AI in Key Sectors